rmkubik/rmk-gatsby/src/posts/personal-retrospective-2018.md

 I didn't set yearly goals for 2018.
 Instead, I planned a sort of personal roadmap where I aimed to accomplish certain tasks for every quarter of the year.
 Additionally, I hadn't set a long term goal or "north star".

-Looking back, the tasks I planned on achieving revolved around the following main topics.
+Looking back, the tasks I planned on achieving revolved around the following main topics:

 💼 **Growing my professional network**

-I've only been working in the software development industry for 2 years.
-The most common piece of advice I receive from more established developers is to grow my professional network.
-Following that piece of advice, most developers advised that attending and speaking at developer events and meetups.
+I've only been working in the software development industry for 2 years and still have a lot to learn.
+The most common piece of advice I receive from more established developers is to grow my professional network, and a lot suggest that attending and speaking at developer events and Meetups is a great way to do this.

 - I was able to get a [good bit of writing via TIL](https://github.com/rmkubik/til) on my [newly published blog](https://ryankubik.com/blog).
 - I gave [my first talk](https://www.youtube.com/watch?v=O7ca2ZNQR8c) at [Donut.js](https://donutjs.club/) on building web games with [Phaser](https://phaser.io/).